President: Maureen Lokrantz

 Treasurer: Ty Beck

 Ty is the Assistant Vice President at Park Bank.
 Born and raised in Oshkosh and has lived in the Madison area for over 20 years.
 Ty is a graduate of the University of Wisconsin Madison and graduated with a degree in Anthropology with an emphasis in Archaeology.
 He worked as a research archaeologist for six years in remote areas of Alaska and shifted gears to the financial services side of things in 2002, getting his start on the residential mortgage side.
 Ty and his family are very active and he enjoys most outdoor activities: running, triathlons and cycling.
 Ty is very dedicated to the mission of MPF and is truly passionate about doing his part to pass on the gift of parks for generations to come!

 Secretary: Kyle Engelke

-Julie was born in Monona, Wisconsin, across the street from Winnequah (Magic) Park.
+Julie was born in Monona, Wisconsin, across the street from Winnequah (Dream) Park.
 As a child she watched Eric and Beth Heiden, before they became famous, skate on Madison’s ice rinks.
 After living in other, less beautiful places, she returned to Madison to attend UW-Madison, where she received a B.A. and a law degree.
 She is a partner in the tax department of Smith & Gesteland, LLP in Middleton.